oldmotostar/project_euler/README.md

 # Usage:

-Navigate to the folder of the problem number
+Navigate to the folder of the problem number.
-Run the Python script to see the solution
+Run the Python script to see the solution.